 The honor, recently announced by the Minnesota Association of School Administrators, puts Putnam in play for the national title, as well.

-“Her visionary leadership, dedication to equity and inclusion, and commitment to student success have transformed St. Cloud Area Schools and left a lasting impact on the entire community,” said Deb Henton, executive director at the association.
+“Her visionary leadership, dedication to equity and inclusion, and commitment to student success have transformed St. Cloud Area Schools and left a lasting impact on the entire community,” said Deb Henton, executive director of the administrators association.
 “Dr. Putnam’s efforts to foster a collaborative, inclusive learning environment inspire educational leaders across the state.”

-“In Greater Minnesota, where only 1.2% of the teacher pool are people of color, St. Cloud Area Schools has achieved 8.5% representation among teachers and 21.6% of administrators identifying as people of color,” the release states.
-“This focus on representation has fostered a more inclusive and welcoming school environment, where students see themselves reflected in their educators and feel a greater sense of belonging.”
+“In greater Minnesota, where only 1.2% of the teacher pool are people of color, St. Cloud Area Schools has achieved 8.5% representation among teachers and 21.6% of administrators identifying as people of color,” according to the district’s release.

-Henton also cites Putnam’s efforts to better engage the community in district efforts.
+Henton also cited Putnam’s efforts to better engage the community in district efforts.
 Putnam said she’s proud of the recently unveiled “Future 100″ initiative that will help seniors chart a course after high school by applying to college, meeting with military recruiters or connecting with local employers by the end of October each year.
-The district is partnering with St. Cloud State University, St. Cloud Technical & Community College, College of St. Benedict and St. John’s University, and several area businesses for the initiative.

 “The ways we and our staff and this community are able to take down some of those traditional [barriers] and really collaborate to change things for our kids is, I think, remarkable — and something that is not happening everywhere,” Putnam said.

 “I mean, if 73 percent of our families can’t afford food, why are we asking them to buy colored pencils?”
 Putnam asked.
-“We’re getting that initiative off the ground and I’m really confident this community will come through for our kids.”
+“We’re getting that initiative off the ground, and I’m really confident this community will come through for our kids.”

 The National Superintendent of the Year will be announced in March.